 Data subject rights are not a new phenomenon, and all current data subject rights will remain in place under the GDPR, with most being expanded or strengthened.
-In order to manage data subject rights efficiently, recommended areas of focus include correct and detailed fair processing notices, streamlining subject access requests, efficient procedures to manage "rectify and erasure requests," and restrictions on processing when a subject has raised a rectification query that has not been resolved.
+In order to manage data subject rights efficiently, recommended areas of focus include correct and detailed fair processing notices, streamlining subject when a subject has raised a rectification query that has not been resolved.

-Another important change is the process for responding to a subject access request (SAR) - a written request made by, or on behalf of, an individual for the information a business holds about them.
-A business now has 28 days to respond under the GDPR rather than the 40-day limit within the current Data Protection Act.
+Another important element of the GDPR is the process for responding to a subject access request (SAR) a written request made by, or on behalf of, an individual A business has 28 days to respond under the GDPR rather than the 40-day limit within the previous Data Protection Act.

 If a business processes data under legitimate business interest, they should also be aware of a change in burden.
 Currently, the data subject can only demand their data be deleted if they provide the Controller with "compelling legitimate grounds" to do so.
-The GDPR flips this burden and states that where a Controller processes data under the legitimate interest basis, the data subject can object at any time, and it will be for the Controller to prove compelling legitimate grounds for processing the data.
+The GDPR Controller to prove compelling legitimate grounds for processing the data.